ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   algorithm performance can also be affected by network profile, CPU speed, and API call rates.

-- **Quantum Safe Cryptography implemented in TLS only protects data in transit, not at rest.**
+- **Quantum Safe TLS only protects data in transit, not at rest.**
   The quantum safe algorithms utilized by {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} service endpoint.
 Imported root keys(including their associated payloads) are encrypted by TLS session keys.
 Data-at-rest encryption uses symmetric keys and AES 256 symmetric keys are safe from large quantum computer attacks.

-- **{{site.data.keyword.keymanagementserviceshort}} currently only supports Quantum Safe Cryptography for Linux Platforms.**
+- **{{site.data.keyword.keymanagementserviceshort}} only supports Quantum Safe TLS for Linux Platforms.**
-  {{site.data.keyword.keymanagementserviceshort}} will provide quantum safe cryptography support to additional operating systems in the future.
+  {{site.data.keyword.keymanagementserviceshort}} will provide quantum safe TLS connection support to additional operating systems in the future.

-- **Quantum Safe Cryptography is only supported through the {{site.data.keyword.keymanagementserviceshort}} software development kit (SDK).**
+- **Quantum Safe TLS is only supported through the {{site.data.keyword.keymanagementserviceshort}} software development kit (SDK).**
-  Quantum safe cryptography support will be added to the command line interface (CLI) in the future.
+  Quantum safe TLS support will be added to the command line interface (CLI) in the future.
 To find out more about accessing the
   {{site.data.keyword.keymanagementserviceshort}} SDK, check out [Setting up the SDK](/docs/key-protect?topic=key-protect-set-up-api).

-## Using Quantum Safe Cryptography with {{site.data.keyword.keymanagementserviceshort}}
+## Using Quantum Safe TLS with {{site.data.keyword.keymanagementserviceshort}}
 {: #how-to-use-qsc}

 You can choose between hybrid and non-hybrid quantum safe TLS